mahm0ud-hamed/EmbeddedLinux/embeddedLinux/customize-yocto-layer/README.md

 # Yocot customize layer

-## to customize layer at firest we need to create our layer
+## to customize layer at first we need to create our layer
-- this will deone using :
+- this will done using :
 ``` bash
 bitbake-layers create-layer [path]/meta-layename
 ```